RustScan/RustScan/README.md

 rustscan -h
 ```

 The format is `rustcan -t 500 -T 1500 192.168.0.1` to scan 192.168.0.1 with 500 threads with a timeout of 1500ms.
-The timeout is how long Rustscan waits for a response until it assumes the port is closed.
+The timeout is how long RustScan waits for a response until it assumes the port is closed.

 # 🎪 Contributing
 Please read the [contributing.md file](contributing.md)